sbendimerad/mlflow_demo/README.md

   - Google Cloud Storage
   - Azure Blob Storage

-- **CSetting Up a Backend Store**: Create a database for the backstore URI needed by mlflow (You can create your DB on the same cloud provider that has been used for the storage)
+- **Setting Up a Backend Store**: Create a database for the backstore URI needed by mlflow (You can create your DB on the same cloud provider that has been used for the storage)

 ### 3. Update Environment Variables
 Modify the environment variables in the application to point to your cloud resources: